jpamies/letter-by-letter/README.md

    make ecr-build-push-multi-arch
    ```

+   This process:
+   - Builds each service for both amd64 and arm64 architectures
+   - Pushes architecture-specific tags to ECR
+   - Creates and pushes manifest lists that work across architectures

 2. Bump the version number when releasing new versions:
    ```bash
    # Update the version from 0.1.0 to 0.2.0